Philadelphia Flyers PowerPlay Student Volunteer Guidelines

 – Greet players as they arrive.

 – Help players remove their coats, set up sticks (following the instructions of the equipment managers) and assist with attending to player needs as they arise.

 • During gameplay, volunteers should rotate between team benches at the end of periods, interacting with players, discussing player’s individual needs, and facilitate social interaction.

 • After the game, students are to assist in post-game wrap up by breaking down borders and removing nets, helping players remove their sticks, and helping players put on coats.
 Students are also encouraged to continue socializing with the players until they leave.

 The Philadelphia Flyers PowerPlay, especially our coaches and players, look forward to having your students be part of our games as part of a meaningful and mutual learning experience.

-If you have any questions or looking for more information about our student volunteer program, please refer to the contact page here.
+If you have any questions or looking for more information about our student volunteer program, please contact Sue Lucas.